Workshops and entertainment at the South West Outdoor Festival

 The festival is not all about physical challenges and high-adrenaline pursuits, there will be plenty of opportunity to pause, absorb the sensational surroundings, and smell (and, under the instruction of our foraging experts, even taste) the local flora.

-Thanks to the expertise of SWOF partners the National Trust, Cotswold Outdoor, Panasonic and Exmoor National Park, and the know-how of the veritable army of local outdoor experts and enthusiasts who are working on the festival with us, we're able to offer a multitude of free activities.
+Thanks to the expertise of SWOF partners - the National Trust and Cotswold Outdoor, and the know-how of the veritable army of local outdoor experts and enthusiasts who are working on the festival with us, we're able to offer a multitude of free activities.

 Seize this great opportunity to learn fresh skills and try new experiences, including:

-Join a ranger and let them take you on a journey through space and time in the great outdoor kaleidoscope above Exmoor – Europe's first international dark sky reserve.
+Join a ranger and let them take you on a journey through space and time in the great outdoor kaleidoscope above.

-Not everyone wants to experience the outdoors at running pace, sometimes the best adventures are enjoyed in a low gear, where you have the time to fully take in your surrounds, smell the wild roses and share your thoughts with a friend as you trek or trundle along the trail.
+Not everyone wants to experience the outdoors at running pace, sometimes the best adventures are enjoyed in a low gear, where you have the time to fully take in your surrounds and share your thoughts with a friend as you trek or trundle along the trail.

 Al Fresco Reading Space

-Chill out in a dedicated reading zone, where you can browse books about the outdoors, meet some of the authors, purchase signed copies and generally take a breather from all the activity taking place around the festival site.
+Chill out in the reading zone, where you can browse books about the outdoors and generally take a breather from all the activity taking place around the festival site.

 Drystone wall workshops